guardrailsio/awesome-golang-security/README.md

 - [safesql](https://github.com/stripe/safesql) - Static analysis tool for Golang that protects against SQL injections.
 It does not seem to be actively maintained at the moment.
 - [gosec](https://github.com/securego/gosec) - Inspects source code for security problems by scanning the Go AST and matching it with a set of rules.
 Comes bundled in a Docker container [securego/gosec](https://hub.docker.com/r/securego/gosec)
 - [gometalinter](https://github.com/alecthomas/gometalinter) - Concurrently runs most of the existing go linters and normalizes their output.
+- [CodeQL](https://securitylab.github.com/tools/codeql) - A tool that lets you query your code like data, in order to find vulnerabilities and bugs.
+See also [LGTM.com](https://lgtm.com) for pull request integration and running queries in the cloud.

 ## Vulnerabilities and Security Advisories